Combination Resume: Definition & Tips

 Next, add your education details.
 There’s no need to include your high school information if you have already completed college or a graduate degree.
 When listing your education information, include the name and location of each school, the degree you earned, your area of study or major, and the year you graduated.

-6. Additional Skills
+6. Additional skills

 Finally, you can create an additional skills section to feature your other skills that didn’t make it into your skills summary.
 You may want to use subsections to list your soft skills and your hard skills.

-7. Optional Resume Sections
+7. Optional resume sections

 If you still have room on your resume after including all of the above sections, you may wish to add one or more optional resume sections, such as languages, hobbies and interests, internships, and so forth.
 Only include these sections if you have something relevant and appropriate to list.